Food Allergies Continue to Rise Among Adults and Children

 Two 2017 studies show that food allergies have continued to increase over the past decade.
 The research also shows that more adults are becoming allergic to foods during their adult years.

-Food allergies among adults is growing
+Food allergies among adults are growing

 A study presented at the 2017 American College of Allergy, Asthma and Immunology (ACAAI) Annual Scientific Meeting has shown that food allergies are now affecting about 3.6 percent of U.S. adults.